How to Tell Between Fleas and Bed Bugs: Detection, Prevention, and Treatment

 Bed bug bites itch, but because they don't occur as often, flea bites are considered to be more annoying, not to mention dangerous.

-Treating Fleas Compared to Treating Bed Bugs
+Treatment: Fleas vs. Bed Bugs

 Ridding a home of fleas and bed bugs is not easy, and the way you eliminate bed bugs is not the same approach as one would take to eliminate fleas.

 For both bed bugs and fleas, the sooner you act the better.
 Once you have a full-fledge infestation, the problem can be difficult to concur.
 It can often feel like more pop up for every few you manage to kill.